mirage/mirage-www/tmpl/blog/xen-block-devices-with-mirage.md

 *So what else can we do?*

-Thanks to Mirage it's now really easy to experiment with custom storage types for your VMs.
+Thanks to Mirage it's now really easy to experiment with custom storage types for your existing VMs.
 If you have a cunning scheme where you want to hash block contents, and use the hashes as keys in some distributed datastructure -- go ahead, it's all easy to do.
 If you have ideas for improving the low-level block access protocol then Mirage makes those experiments very easy too.